- Office of the Director

 Appointed President of UCC on 9 January 1964, an investiture procedure as laid down at the time of the installation of his predecessor was held on 1 February 1964.
 In his speech, he noted that there were 2,460 students at UCC and that at the current rate of increase of numbers, the pressure on space would continue.
 A major project in the planning was the new Science building to be constructed on the site of the former gaol, as well as a third storey to the Electrical Engineering Building.
 As President of University College Cork McHenry ably presided over the institution at a time of limited funding and resources.
 His abilities in leading the University in this environment were testimony to his strategic and administrative skills.
 McHenry was the first President to appear on Irish national television, being interviewed on camera by Cork native Bill O’Herlihy in 1966 for the hard-hitting ‘Newsbeat’ programme.
 McHenry was Vice-Chancellor, NUI, from 30 September 1964 until 31 December 1966.
 He retired, aged 70, from the Presidency on 9 June 1967.
 The portrait of John J. McHenry is on display in the Aula Maxima, UCC.

 John J. McHenry was married to Nan Rice of Armagh in January 1923.
 She died in the President’s House, UCC, on 5 May 1967.
-After retirement, John McHenry lived a fulfilled retirement until his death on 3 September 1976.
-He is buried alongside his wife at St Finbarr’s cemetery, Cork.
+John McHenry died on 3 September 1976 and he is buried alongside his wife at St Finbarr’s cemetery, Cork.
 Obituaries were published in Irish local and national newspapers.

 Group photograph taken after the installation of Dr J. J. McHenry as President of UCC